masonhyman-school/spvs/README.md

 6. Without any arguments, SPVS will automatically print the usage.

 ### SPVS SERVER
-After installing and running SPVS CLI properly, you can start installing procedure for SPVS SERVER.
+After installing and running SPVS CLI properly, you can start procedure for setting up SPVS SERVER.

 1. Install Node.js on your computer, if it is not there already download it through [here](https://nodejs.org/en/).
 2. After installing Node.js, cd into `spvs/spvs_server`.
-3. Run `addDep.sh`.
+3. Run `sh addDep.sh`.
-4. Run the server by typing `node app.js`.
+4. Run the server by typing `sh runServer.sh`.
 5. Open a browser, type `localhost:3000`, and the browser should render the website page.

 ## Usage 🛠